 TO WALK OR NOT TO WALK?

 - On your first day, I recommend exploring Amsterdam’s city centre on foot.
 You can easily fill your day with three to four great activities or sightseeing as you’ll soon find out that our city is tiny.
 Just to give you an idea, it’s a 30-minute walk from Amsterdam Central Station to Rijksmuseum.
 Easy peasy.

 - If you have a tight schedule, then I recommend biking or a combination of walking and public transport.

 - If you’re into slow travel and you want to take your time to take in the city, then walking is the way to go!
-Or walk with us during our Who Is Amsterdam private walking tour where we journey through Amsterdam’s hidden gems and experience our city in an immersive and personal way — through real stories of real locals.
+Our award-winning Who is Amsterdam walking tour takes you to Amsterdam’s hidden gems and lets you experience Amsterdam in an immersive and personal way — through real stories of real locals.

 If you don’t like biking and you’d like to explore more than just the canal belt (which I definitely recommend), public transport is the way to go.
 It’s one of the most efficient networks in Europe.
 You can easily hop on a tram, metro, bus or ferry all operated by the city’s primary travel provider, GVB.
 A day ticket costs €8.50 and you can purchase it using ticket machines at all public transport stations.
 If you’re planning to go by bus or tram, simply purchase your ticket with the tram or bus driver.
 It’s important to know that it’s cashless.
 Payment by credit card or bank card only.

 - It’s easy.
 Just get your day ticket and hop on a tram, bus, ferry or metro.
 Don’t forget to check in and check out during every ride.